HaleyWang/SpringRemote/ReadMe.md

 ```

 ## Run form the main method
-Open com.haleywang.putty.SpringRemote, and run the main method.
+Open com.haleywang.putty.SpringRemoteApp, and run the main method.

 ## Run from the terminal